Our group investigates the exploitation of distributed properties of smart materials and structures in the design of novel adaptive systems.

 The project Aerodynamic and Structural Analysis and Optimization of Morphing Wings for Airborne Wind Energy Applications investigates different approaches to morphing of aerospace structures and its applicability to airborne wind energy (AWE) systems.

 ALTAIR – Air Launch space Transportation system using an Automated aircraft and an Innovative Rocket

 This research, in the framework of the ALTAIR European project for a lightweight innovative satellite launcher, is aimed at developing the structural components of the launch vehicle.
 Our focus is to develop optimized lightweight structural concepts produced with tailored manufacturing processes, and to design innovative non-pyrotechnic separations techniques.

 Variable stiffness wing structures with compliance for aeroelastic morphing

 This project investigates the implementation of variable stiffness buckling components embedded in compliant wing structures to achieve aeroelastically aided morphing.
 Such compliant structures offer great potential in terms of actuation and complexity reduction for morphing applications.

 Selective Compliance Aerofoils with Variable Stiffness Multi-stable Elements for Morphing Applications

-A concurrent design and optimisation methodology is developed, aimed at a shape-adaptable solution addressing the conflicting requirements of morphing through the concept of stiffness variability.
-The distinct stiffness properties of each equilibrium configuration of bi-stable laminates strategically embedded within the distributed topology of compliant aerofoils are exploited to achieve global shape adaptation.
+A concurrent design and optimisation methodology was developed, aimed at a shape-adaptable solution addressing the conflicting requirements of morphing through the concept of stiffness variability.
+The distinct stiffness properties of each equilibrium configuration of bi-stable laminates strategically embedded within the distributed topology of compliant aerofoils were exploited to achieve global shape adaptation.

 Passive Load Alleviation Morphing Airfoils for Wind Turbine Blades